Virjanand/spring-books-kata/README.md

 - [x] Use webjars for bootstrap and jQuery
 - [x] Controller that returns a list of bookCommands to webpage
 - [x] Return a list of strings for book
-- [] Display list of bookCommands in html
+- [x] Display list of bookCommands in html
 - [] Service that returns a list of commands to controller
 - [] Converter that converts books to commands in service
 - [] Repository to get books from database for service
+- [] Bootstrap class to populate database